 Here are 15 common elements you will want to include in your vacation rental agreement:

-Write a clear description of your property.
-This section should explain all of the amenities that are included inside your rental.
+Write a clear description of your vacation rental property.
+This section should explain all of the amenities that are included in your rental.
 Make sure that the language is clear and unambiguous.

 List all of the guests who will stay at your property during the dates of the rental.
 Be sure to include each guest’s full name, current home address, and phone number.
 You may also want to specify the effective date, i.e., the date that your short-term lease agreement becomes valid.

-This is one of the most important sections of your short-term rental agreement.
+This is one of the most important sections.
 The agreement should include the date of arrival and departure.
-If you adjust these dates before guests arrive, they should sign an updated short-term rental agreement.
+If you adjust these dates before guests arrive, they should sign an updated short-term or vacation rental agreement.

 The maximum occupancy is the limit on the number of guests who are permitted to stay at your property.
 Make sure that you define the sleeping arrangements for each guest.
 Include the fire code regulations that justify your maximum occupancy number.